Basal and squamous cell skin cancer risk factors

 Xeroderma pigmentosum (XP)

 In this rare congenital (present at birth) condition, people develop many basal cell cancers over their lifetime.
-People with this syndrome may also have abnormalities of the jaw and other bones, eyes, and nervous tissue.
+People with this syndrome may also have abnormalities of the jaw (and other bones), eyes, and nervous tissue.

 Most of the time this condition is inherited from a parent.
 In families with this syndrome, those affected often start to develop basal cell cancers as children or teens.
+Exposure to UV rays can increase the number of tumors these people get.

 Human papilloma virus (HPV) infection